rubenvanerk/lifesavingrankings-parser/README.md

 ```

 To compile assets use `npm run dev` or use `npm run watch` to automatically rebuild assets whenever you change a file.

+`npm run watch` also spawns a browsersync that automatically refreshes after a change.